QuentinDesbrousses/quentinDesbrousses/README.md

 ### Here are some of my projects.
  You can go through its and ask me about it !

-### I'm looking for a foreign internship as a web developper from April to August.
+### I'm looking for a foreign internship as a web developper from May to August.
 If you are intrested, check my personal website at http://www.desbrousses.me and contact me.

 <!--